KurumiSerori/wace/README.md

 1. Download zip of the repository and unzip the code
 2. Go to chrome://extensions/ page and click Load unpacked extension button, and select the unzipped folder.
 3. Click the icon in menubar and enjoy.
+If you like, you can click some times more.

 or you can